Skip to main content

 Winner of the 2006 Junior Open, Reed made it into the world’s top six and was part of three Ryder Cup and three Presidents Cup teams before switching to LIV Golf.

-Although America lost at Gleneagles in 2014, he was their top-scorer and unbeaten.
+Although America lost at Gleneagles in 2014, Reed was their top-scorer and unbeaten.
 At Hazeltine he again top-scored for his team and beat Rory McIlroy in the singles.

-The Texan had already won twice on the PGA Tour when he became, at 23, the youngest winner of a World Golf Championships event.
+He had already won twice on the PGA TOUR when he became, at 23, the youngest winner of a World Golf Championships event.
 That was the 2014 Cadillac Championship in Miami and he began the following season by beating Jimmy Walker in a play-off at the Hyundai Tournament of Champions in Hawaii.

-He marked his best performance in a major since his win by securing third place in April’s Masters.
+He marked his best performance in a major since claiming his Green Jacket by securing third place in the 2025 Masters.

 Venue